mariosgit/VFD_MN12832L/NOTES.md

     * Start timer to get these 5 impulses out ???
     * And why 6 pulses ?
     * Add 6 pulses during shifting... no timer ?
-  * New idea,
+  * seems this determines the time for a bitmap when doing grey scales.
-    * This just toggles through the 6 pixels.
+    * just added some toggles of this during the refresh
-    * Because there are 2 gates for 6 pixels, only one column can be on during one gate cycle.
-    * if not cygled or with inconsistant timing this will should lead to different brightness per column !?
-    * Then the 8 grey levels just come from the fastness, you can baller through 3 subframes per frame if needed.
+    * I gues this should have different time interval between each toggle.

 * Mystery 3:
   * Ahh the bits are swapped around afbecd... so mem layout is???  bits: 162534, mhm have to write each pixel alone anyway.